Is it hard to live alone on a monthly salary of 200,000 yen? A thorough explanation of the real cost of living and money-saving tips

 Transportation is poor and you often need a car

-Few job options and limited opportunities to increase income
+Few job options and limited opportunities for increased income

-If you value low rent, we recommend the countryside; if you value convenience, we recommend Tokyo.
+If you value low rent, we recommend the countryside, but if you value convenience, we recommend Tokyo.

-Recommended areas to live comfortably on a monthly salary of 200,000 yen
+Recommended areas where you can live comfortably on a take-home pay of 200,000 yen

-Even with a monthly salary of 200,000 yen, it is possible to live comfortably on your own depending on the area you choose.
+Even with a take-home pay of 200,000 yen, it is possible to live comfortably on your own depending on the area you choose.
 Here we will introduce areas that are conveniently located while still offering reasonable rent.

 Recommended areas near Tokyo with low rent

-→Relatively cheap rent even within the 23 wards, with good access to the city center
+→Rent is relatively cheap even within the 23 wards, and access to the city center is good

 Simulation of living expenses with a take-home pay of 200,000 yen

-If you live alone on a monthly salary of 200,000 yen, how much will your monthly living expenses be?
+If you live alone with a monthly salary of 200,000 yen, how much will your monthly living expenses be?

-We will simulate fixed expenses such as rent and utility bills, and variable expenses such as food and entertainment expenses, and also introduce a guideline for savings.
-Let's think about the balance of expenses so that you can live comfortably and save as much as possible.
+We will simulate fixed expenses such as rent and utilities, and variable expenses such as food and entertainment, and also introduce savings guidelines.
+Let's think about how to balance your expenses so that you can live comfortably and save as much as possible.

-Breakdown of fixed costs (rent, utilities, and communication costs)
+Breakdown of fixed costs (rent, utilities, communication costs)

 Fixed expenses are expenses that occur every month and make up the majority of your total expenses.
-Let's take a look at a general guide to how much you should spend on a monthly take-home pay of 200,000 yen.
+Let's take a look at a general guide to how much you should spend on an income of 200,000 yen.

 Rent estimate

-However, if you can keep your rent low, you will have more money to spend freely and more savings, so if possible, it is ideal to choose a property in the 50,000 yen range.
+However, if you can keep your rent low, you will have more money to spend freely and more savings, so it is ideal to choose a property in the 50,000 yen range if possible.

 Estimated utility costs